Livewire (DC Comics) explained

 Powers and abilities

 Livewire is a being of pure electricity able to absorb vast quantities from external sources.
-She can also manipulate electricity, including electric and magnetic fields, ionize the air around her, which the DCAU incarnation used to create her costume, and generate lightning blasts of various intensities, with her strongest being able to weaken or stun Superman.
+She can also manipulate electricity and generate lightning blasts of various intensities, with her strongest being able to weaken or stun Superman.
 She can also transform into living electricity to travel through anything capable of conducting an electric current, possess/control electronic devices such as computers, telecommunications networks, and an entire electrical grid.
-In the comics, as stated by Superman in Action Comics #843, Livewire has the ability to broadcast the energy she has stored in the form of a coherent signal (radio wave, etc.), without directing the energy at a target.
+In the comics, as stated by Superman in Action Comics #843, Livewire has the ability to broadcast the energy she has stored in the form of a coherent signal without directing the energy at a target.

 Due to her powers, her primary weakness is water, as even a small amount will cause her stored energy to go haywire unless she has stored up enough power.
 At this or any stage, Livewire would have to be completely drenched in water to be fully depowered.
-Additionally, silicon dust can also render her powerless due to its electrical resistance.[12]
-When drained of her electricity, she reverts to her solid form and cannot use most of her abilities until she absorbs a minimal amount of electric power from an appropriate source.
-However, even when depowered, she can direct the flow of free electricity from an exposed energy source to re-power herself.
+Additionally, silicon dust can also render her powerless due to its electrical resistance.[13]
+When drained of her electricity, she reverts to her solid form and cannot use most of her abilities until she absorbs enough energy.

 In other media